VandyAstroML/Vandy_Starting_Grad_School/docs/source/structuring_your_code.rst

 .. _proj_struc_cookiecutter_VC_github:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Adding your Project repository it to Github
+Adding your Project repository to Github
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you follow the instructions from above, you should have